 - Egg wash 1 beaten egg with 1 tablespoon water

-- Turbinado sugar for topping optional
+- Turbinado Sugar optional

 Instructions